Make the patient experience part of your strategy and provide patients with the pricing transparency they want.

 - Offer out-of-pocket estimate

 - Preemptively address prior authorization and medical necessity requirements

 At Quadax, we can help!
-Contact us today to learn more about best practices to support your strategy and goals AND help you secure expected reimbursement of your tests and services.
+Request a strategy call to discuss best practices to support your strategy and goals AND help you secure expected reimbursement of your tests and services.